Dudinsky01/Auto_OpenVPN-PY/README.md

 # Auto_OpenVPN-PY

-Auto_OpenVPN is made to help automate the process of creating OpenVpn configurations.
+Auto_OpenVPN is made to help you automate the process of creating OpenVpn configurations.

 You can use the pre-built template or your can create your own template if needed.